Wake-Tech-Programming-Club/git-tutorial/gui-tool-tutorials/github-windows-vs2017-tutorial.md

 <img src="https://firstcontributions.github.io/assets/gui-tool-tutorials/github-windows-vs2017-tutorial/vs2017-02-clone2.png" alt="Clone repo" />

 When the process is complete you will be moved over to the Solution Explorer tab where you can see the contents of your repo.
-Yours will look different than the screenshot below because things change!
+Yours will look different from the screenshot below because things change!

 <img src="https://firstcontributions.github.io/assets/gui-tool-tutorials/github-windows-vs2017-tutorial/vs2017-03-clone3.png" alt="Solution Explorer" />